earle/mire/README.md

 ## Rooms

 Rooms are defined as objects inside of files in `resources/rooms`.
-Rooms are keyed by their `:name` property across all files.
+Rooms are keyed by their `:name` property across all files and have `:exits` to navigate to other rooms.
 Example room file content:

 ```Clojure
 [{ :name "start"